We’ve Rebranded! Operation Fuel is now Generation Power CT. LEARN MORE

 JOIN US WITH EASE

-The Equity, Accessibility, and Stakeholder Engagement (EASE) is part of a PURA’s effort to make it easier for the public to be involved in important energy-related decisions.
-This is a great opportunity for CT residents to come together and voice their concerns about their utilities.
-PURA is especially seeking participation from limited-income households who are experiencing a high energy burden.
+PURA’s Equity, Accessibility, and Stakeholder Engagement (EASE) docket invites the general public to get involved in important energy-related decisions.
+PURA is especially seeking participation from ratepayers who are experiencing a high energy burden.
+GPCT and other stakeholders are focused on four main questions:

 DOCKETS WE FOLLOW